Handling Students' Assignments

-Please note that as the TA for the course it is not appropriate for you to tutor students in the course privately (see Ethics).
 If the problem appears to be wide-spread, for example, many students come to you with the same problem, you should discuss this with the professor.
 It might be appropriate to set up a problem session or tutorial on the issues of concern.
 You may also want to research web resources, so you can refer students to helpful online tutorials or readings.

 Over the years TAs in our department have created web pages on a variety of subjects.
 We hope to catalog them and make them available on the CSGSO web site, in the near future.